jessica2229/Django/README.md

 # Django
-Text Analyzer
+Text Analyzer:
-myproject is the virtual environment created textutils is the text analyzer
+myproject is the virtual environment created;
+textutils is the text analyzer